mondora/handbook/README.md

 support the organizations that operate in the field of technology, science, industry, economics and finance and aid them in the adoption and proficuous use of innovative technologies and methodologies in the field of software and, more generally, of Information Technology and organization.

-### Our mission

-The mission of mondora.com is to actively promote people before technology in the field of Information Technology.
-Our goal is to inspire - through technology and processes - customers and people to do no more than what is essential for their business, and to spend their money on something different.
-Inside the company we promote a different approach to life, by helping people to mitigate stress with a relaxed lifestyle, which includes moonlighting.
-The company is self managed and implements self organisation to promote the individual responsibilities of each player.

 ### Our history and values

 Mondora, founded in 2002, is a software and advisory company specialising in technology governance and providing innovative software solutions, development, design, and technical training to a range of large organizations, across multiple industries.
-Mondora supports clients with the design, implementation, and operation of a variety of IT environments and the associated teams and governance structures, with a strong focus on the implementation and management of emerging technological paradigms, such as cloud computing, Agile Methodologies, and finally DevOps.
+Mondora supports customers with the design, implementation, and operation of a variety of IT environments and the associated teams and governance structures, with a strong focus on the implementation and management of emerging technological paradigms, such as cloud computing, Agile Methodologies, and DevOps.
 Over the years mondora has developed significant experience assessing and evolving complex architectures, and driving IT and business alignment.
-Among other projects, mondora has brought to market the product ControlMyCloud, a platform for managing SLAs on the cloud, that has been the baseline for industry standard and commercial research.

 The mondora team is dedicated to uncovering ideas through creativity — in both thinking and customer oriented implementation.
 The company’s processes and services are supported by an intense global search for idiosyncratic opportunities on Cloud and Agile software development. mondora is a mix up of Software Architects, Visionary People, DevOps Consultants and Agilists who together create "The perfect" team for every occasion.

-Where, when and how we work - the ultimate getting started guide!
+## Where, when and how we work - the ultimate getting started guide!

 ### Our offices

 Our head office is located in Milan, Via Uberto Visconti di Modrone 33.
 However, this is only for legal purposes and no one works here.
 Our main working office is in Berbenno di Valtellina, Via Europa 1250.
-Here we have a large open space area with plenty of tables, two small meeting rooms and - soon to come - a fully equipped kitchen too.
+Here we have a large open space area with plenty of tables, three meeting rooms, a mindfulness room and a fully equipped kitchen.

 We have a free seating policy, so every day when you arrive you can decide where to sit and work.
-There are “normal” desks, high desks, chairs, stools, gym balls and a couch to choose from.
+There are “normal” desks, high desks, chairs, stools, gym balls and couches to choose from.
 Take your pick!
 If you have a group call or a meeting, please use the meeting rooms so as not to disturb colleagues working on different projects from yours.

-The kitchen will be for everyone to use, so you can make your own lunch there if you want.
+The kitchen is for everyone to use, so you can make your own lunch there if you want.
 In the cupboards and fridge (that are already in place) you will find tea, coffee, crackers, fruit, beer, etc. These are for everyone, just take what you want when you want it.
 If you finish something, make sure you replace it!
-As we are a B Corporation (more about that later) we mostly consume organic food and drink from the local health store.
+As we are a B Corporation (more about that later) we mostly consume organic food and drink from the local health stores.
 We suggest to all new employees to follow this healthy example.
 Oh, and bring your own tea mug (although we have some for guests too).

 Being a B corp, we promote healthy and environmentally friendly commuting alternatives.
 Do you live relatively close to the office?
 Use our programme [[Cycle2Work!](https://bcalmbcorp.com/cycle2work-creating-benefit-for-the-community-d64cbd339993)] Do any of your colleagues live close to you?
 Ask about car-pooling opportunities!
 Not everyone can follow these guidelines, but if you have the possibility you will gain in health and contribute to making the planet a better place.
+More about this in the next section of this handbook.

 As well as the office, we have other places where we occasionally work from.
 Some days we organize an “out of office day” where we work from a mountain refuge or other place.
 We also have “affiliate” offices, where colleagues have created an office space in their own home, and welcome others to share this space and work together.